Aeldrion/Iris/README.md

 ```mcfunction
 execute if score @s <objective> matches 3 run particle minecraft:soul_fire_flame ^ ^ ^ 0 0 0 0.5 20 force @a[team=RED]
 ```
-I could have maybe made this a little more modular by summoning markers that get tagged by this function, but A) that is laggy, and B) Occam's Razor says that "entities should not be multiplied beyond necessity".
+I could have maybe made this a little more modular by summoning markers that get tagged by this function, but that is laggy, and also Occam's Razor says that "entities should not be multiplied beyond necessity".

 ## Settings